DanielVibuso/DanielVibuso/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on NoPing Tunnel
+- 🔭 I’m currently working on Doctoralia/Docplanner Group
-- 🌱 I’m currently learning Design Patterns and Solutions Architecture
+- 🌱 I’m currently learning Solutions Architecture
 - 👯 I’m looking to collaborate on anyone who need some help
 - 🤔 I’m looking for help with Occupy my brain?
 (Paranoid quote)!
 - 💬 Ask me about anything